- ABOUT PROF. HABIBI

 Asthma is a very common respiratory disease in children, affecting one in 11 children in the UK.
 This allergic response in the airways can make the chest feel tight and the child may feel breathless and in severe cases, may find it difficult to breathe.

-Dr Habibi provides thorough diagnosis and treatment plans for children based on the latest medical research.
-Some of the procedures available at Dr. Habibi's practice for paediatric respiratory diseases include pulmonary function testing, allergy skin testing, X-ray and CT scans, injections for allergies and severe asthma, bronchoscopy, sleep studies for apnoea and supplementary oxygen.
+Professor Habibi provides thorough diagnosis and treatment plans for children based on the latest medical research.
+Some of the procedures available at Professor Habibi's practice for paediatric respiratory diseases include pulmonary function testing, allergy skin testing, X-ray and CT scans, injections for allergies and severe asthma, bronchoscopy, sleep studies for apnoea and supplementary oxygen.
 Each individual case is studied to find the best treatment for each patient.

 He also works closely with the paediatric intensive care unit at St. Mary's Hospital with patients who need to be admitted to hospital and brings professionalism with care and compassion to each family of a sick child.